Written By: Devin Golden

 Stage 1

-This is an early stage for pleural mesothelioma.
+Stage 1 is an early stage of pleural mesothelioma.
 Tumors are only found in the pleural cavity, which is the disease’s point of origin.
 The cancer likely just developed and has not had enough time to spread to other tissue.
 Detection at this stage is difficult.

 Stage 2

-This is still an early stage cancer and is mostly limited to the point of origin, but some localized lymph node involvement begins.
+Stage 2 is still an early stage of pleural mesothelioma.
+The disease is mostly limited to the point of origin, but some localized lymph node involvement begins.
 Tumors may begin spreading into the lung cavity.

 Stage 3